gaberogan/betql-test/README.md

-# nano-react-app-template

-An app to demonstrate a simple BetQL React component.
+# An app to demonstrate a simple BetQL React component.

 - `npm start` — This will spawn a development server with a default port of `1234`.
 - `npm run build` — This will output a production build in the `dist` directory.